New 9/11 memorial in Lower Manhattan

 The stone monoliths were transported by truck in the early morning hours from Vermont to Lower Manhattan, where a 600-ton crane was used to lift each slab onto its cement foundation.

-The stone monoliths were transported by truck in the early morning hours from Vermont to Lower Manhattan, where a 600-ton crane was used to lift each slab onto its cement foundation.
-The monoliths rest over the once existing ramp that gave access to the pile of debris for iron workers, machine operators and FDNY recovery workers.
+The stone monoliths, each weighing up to 17 tons, were transported by truck in the early morning hours from Vermont to lower Manhattan, where a 600-ton crane was used to lift each slab onto its cement foundation.
+The monoliths rest over the once-existing ramp that gave access to the pile of debris for iron workers, machine operators and FDNY recovery workers.

 The monoliths will face upward from the ground and have pieces of World Trade Center steel embedded in the stone slabs.
 They will be officially dedicated May 30.